zuLmeister/zuLmeister/README.md

-# 💫 About Me
+# About Me
 I am a dedicated developer with experience in various programming languages and frameworks.

-Available for hire — open to remote opportunities and exciting collaborations!
+**Available for hire - open to remote opportunities and exciting collaborations!**
+If you're interested in working together or discussing opportunities, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/zulwasright)

-Let’s build something amazing together 🚀
+Let’s build something amazing together!
 ---

+---

-## 📊 GitHub Stats
+## GitHub Stats

 <table align="center">
   <tr>